Intigam Aliyev’s arrest and detention was to punish him for his human rights activism

 In August 2014, prominent Azerbaijani human rights lawyer Intigam Aliyev’s vital work in taking cases to the European Court of Human Rights was interrupted when the authorities arrested him on trumped-up charges.
 His home and office were searched, and many of his case files seized.
 He was held in appalling conditions in pre-trial detention, until he was convicted in April 2015 and sentenced to seven and a half years in prison.
-He was released in March 2016 by presidential pardon, and has since reprised his efforts to hold the State to account over human rights.
+He was conditionally released in March 2016, and has since reprised his efforts to hold the State to account over human rights.
 Today, the European Court found that his treatment by the Azerbaijani authorities was politically motivated, and aimed at silencing and punishing him for his human rights activism.
 Because of a pattern of similar abuses by the authorities, the Court went further, in calling on the Government to ensure the protection of its critics, civil society activists and human-rights defenders.

 Intigam was represented before the European Court by EHRAC Legal Consultant Ramute Remezaite and Azerbaijani lawyer Javad Javadov.